sws2apps/organized-app/CONTRIBUTING.md

 If you’re only fixing a bug, it’s fine to submit a pull request right away but we still recommend to file an issue detailing what you’re fixing.
 This is helpful in case we don’t accept that specific fix but want to keep track of the issue.

-## Contribution Prerequisites
+## Contribution Requirements

-- You have the latest version of [Node](https://nodejs.org) and [Git](https://git-scm.com) installed
+- You have the latest version of [Node](https://nodejs.org), [Git](https://git-scm.com), and installed.
 - You will be working on one item at a time.
 - If you do not have it yet, fork the repository.
 Clone it if you will work locally.
 - If you have already forked and clone the repository, make sure that it is in sync with the upstream repository ([Syncing a fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork)).
-- Local backend server already setup and running.
-(This API backend is needed before running this project.
-The instructions on how to setup this API locally can be found [here](https://github.com/sws2apps/sws2apps-api/blob/main/CONTRIBUTING.md).)
+- Local [API backend]([url](https://github.com/sws2apps/sws2apps-api)) server already setup and running.
+The backend is used mainly for login and sync functionality.
+See our [backend local setup guide](https://github.com/sws2apps/sws2apps-api/blob/main/CONTRIBUTING.md).)
 - Run `npm i` to install the needed dependencies

 ### Setup Environment Variables

-You will get the values for the following environment from the Firebase project you created when you set up the local backend server.
+Create your own Firebase project and get the values for the local environment.
+They will also be used for the [backend server](https://github.com/sws2apps/sws2apps-api/blob/main/CONTRIBUTING.md#setup-environment-variables).

 - VITE_FIREBASE_APIKEY: your Firebase apiKey defined in the Firebase Console.
 - VITE_FIREBASE_AUTHDOMAIN: your Firebase authDomain defined in the Firebase Console.